What are proteins that function as biological catalysts?

 Prepare for the Science Entrance Exam with flashcards and multiple-choice questions.
 Each question provides hints and explanations to boost your confidence.
 Ace your exam!

 Proteins that function as biological catalysts are known as enzymes.
-Enzymes are crucial in speeding up chemical reactions in biological systems without being consumed in the process.
-They achieve this by lowering the activation energy required for reactions to occur, which increases the rate of the reaction significantly.
-This catalytic function is essential for various cellular processes, including metabolism, DNA replication, and digestion.
+Enzymes speed up chemical reactions in biological systems without being consumed in the process.
+They do this by lowering the activation energy required for a reaction to occur, which enables metabolic processes essential for life to happen at a rate that supports cellular function.

 Subscribe